 Enrolment for this group is now closed.
 You can always drop me a line if you want to discuss other options to get support for navigating the period after your PhD.

-You’ve finished your PhD: a great accomplishment!
+You’ve finished your PhD: a great accomplishment.
 Yet now you’re feeling unexpectedly stuck or adrift.
 It feels like you need to find yourself again after everything that’s happened.

 This facilitated group, which meets 9 times online over a period of 3 months, is a supportive space for just this moment.
 It’s for navigating your post-PhD transition with wisdom and kindness, in the company of others in the same situation.
-With tools and practices that renew your creativity and purpose.
+With tools and practices that renew your creativity and sense of purpose.